 We identified a material weakness in our internal control over financial reporting.
 Our assessment has indicated we have material weaknesses related to certain entity level controls; inadequate segregations of duties throughout the entire year; and our formal documentation of certain policies and procedures, their related controls, and the operation thereof.
+We expanded our finance team, hiring a Director of Finance and Accounting in July 2018 and a CFO in September 2018.
 We are continuing to remediate our material weakness and to improve our internal controls and are in the process of implementing more fully documented formal policies and procedures.